dbrattli/aioreactive/README.md

 * All operators and tools are implemented as plain old functions.
 No methods other than Python special methods.
 * Everything is `async`.
 Sending values is async, listening to sources is async, even mappers or predicates may sleep or perform other async operations.
 * One scheduler to rule them all.
 Everything runs on the asyncio base event-loop.
 * No multi-threading.
 Only async and await with concurrency using asyncio.
 Threads are hard, and in many cases it doesn’t make sense to use multi-threading in Python applications.
-If you need to use threads you may wrap them with [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html#module-concurrent.futures) or similar.
+If you need to use threads you may wrap them with [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html#module-concurrent.futures) and compose them into the chain with `flat_map()` or similar.
+See [`parallel.py`](https://github.com/dbrattli/aioreactive/blob/master/examples/parallel/parallel.py) for an example.
 * Simple, clean and use few abstractions.
 Try to align with the itertools package, and reuse as much from the Python standard library as possible.

 # Core level